Klaus Gosmann: Trial and imprisonment

 The secret of the Midday crimes was also solved - Gosmann was not an early riser and needed the morning for his preparations.

-On July 27, 1967, Gosmann was sentenced to life imprisonment for fivefold murder and three particularly serious cases of robbery.
+On 27 July 1967, Gosmann was sentenced to life imprisonment for fivefold murder and three particularly serious cases of robbery.
 The first double murder was not negotiated because he had committed it before his 21st birthday.

-At the beginning of 2010, the district court of Regensburg ordered to release Gosmann on a long-term parole.
-However, this decision was overturned by the Higher Regional Court of Nuremberg, as there was still danger that Gosmann would commit serious crimes.
+At the beginning of 2010, the district court of Regensburg ordered the release Gosmann on a long-term parole.
+However, this decision was overturned by the Higher Regional Court of Nuremberg, as there was still a danger that Gosmann would commit serious crimes.
 The Verfassungsbeschwerde against this was successful in 2012.
-After the Federal Constitutional Court's decision, he was now prepared for life outside of prison and on February 26, 2015, Gosmann was released from the Straubing Prison on probation after spending 50 years in prison.
+After the Federal Constitutional Court's decision, he was now prepared for life outside of prison and on 26 February 2015, Gosmann was released from the Straubing Prison on probation after spending 50 years in prison.